PrincetonUniversity/install_lammps/01_installing/della/scripts.md

 # Della-GPU

-It is proving difficult to find a procedure to build LAMMPS that performs optimally on della-gpu.
+### NGC Container

 Right now it appears the best approach is to use the [NGC container](https://ngc.nvidia.com/catalog/containers/hpc:lammps) with 1 CPU-core and 1 GPU.

-### NGC Container

 The [NGC container](https://ngc.nvidia.com/catalog/containers/hpc:lammps) provides the following packages: